Artoriuz/ArtCNN/README.md

 AdamW's weight decay seems to help with generalisation.
 Models trained with Adam can often reduce the loss further, but test scores don't reflect that as an improvement.
 AdamW is also quickly becoming the new standard on recent papers.

-### Why 3 conv layers instead of 2 in the residual blocks?
+### Why this residual block design?

 This was an entirely empirical choice as well.
 The usual `Conv->ReLU->Conv->Add` residual block from [EDSR](https://arxiv.org/abs/1707.02921) ended up slightly worse than `Conv->ReLU->Conv->ReLU->Conv->Add` even when employed on slightly larger models with a learning capacity advantage.
 I've experimented with deeper residual blocks, but they did not yield consistent improvements.
 [SPAN](https://arxiv.org/abs/2311.12770) has a similar residual block configuration if we exclude the attention mechanism, and the authors of [NFNet](https://arxiv.org/abs/2102.06171) found it to be an improvement as well.

+I've also experimented with bottlenecked residual blocks and inverted residuals.
+However, the `1x1` conv layers used to reduce or expand channel dimensions introduce additional sequential dependencies, slowing down the model even when the total parameter count remains similar.
+ArtCNN is probably just too small for this to be useful.

 ### Why depth to space?

 The depth to space operation is generally better than using transposed convolutions and it's the standard on SISR models in general.
 ArtCNN is also designed to have all of its convolutional layers operating with LR feature maps, only upsampling them as the very last step.
-While this is mostly done for speed, it also provides great memory footprint benefits.
+This is mostly done for speed, but it also provides great memory footprint benefits.

 ### Why no channel attention?